jamesrwhite/minicron/README.md

 ## Overview

-minicron runs your jobs via it's easy to install "agent" that lives on your and relays the job data back to the "hub" (web ui) where you can view it and set up alerts to ensure the job is running correctly.
+minicron runs your jobs via it's easy to install client that lives on your server and relays the job data back to the server (web ui) where you can view it and set up alerts to ensure the job is running correctly.

 ## Screenshots